This article will show you how to add an image to your page and edit it using Thrive Architect.

 The first option that you can use in this section is the "Element Type" option.
-There are two types of image that you can use: Static or Dynamic.
+There are two types of images that you can use - static and dynamic.

 If you choose a "Static" image, the source of the image will be manually chosen, as described above.
 In order to choose this option, simply click on it, next to the "Element Type" option:

 If you want to use a dynamic source for your image, click on the "Dynamic option":